-But UPS’s statements about the reasons it is selling its freight business to the Canadian Carrier TFI tell the story pretty well.
+But statements about the reasons why UPS sold its freight division business to the Canadian Carrier TFI tell the story pretty well.
 It’s that UPS has recognized its core business is parcel shipping.
 And, that it’s facing a fast-changing marketplace that needs the company’s full attention.

 “We’re excited about the future and the opportunities this creates for both UPS and UPS Freight as part of TFI International Inc.,” said UPS Chief Executive Officer Carol Tomé.
 “The agreement allows UPS to be even more laser-focused on the core parts of our business that drive the greatest value for our customers.”

 The decision to sell UPS Freight was reached following a thorough evaluation of the UPS portfolio, and aligns with the company’s “better not bigger” strategic positioning.